 Access and use of data

 If payment is not made online using Paypal or Cards, then it must be made by cheque payable to the 'Essex Field Club' and send to the address on the invoice.
-The Essex Field Club is unable to accept payment by BACS.

 Payment Terms are in full to be received within 30 days from the Invoice Date and we do not accept any different buyer’s terms and conditions.
 In accepting our Terms of Service to make an order, the user accepts our conditions and cannot replace them with their own.